Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyros.rst

     Upon successful convergence of PyROS, the solution returned is certified to be robust optimal only if:

-    1. master problems are solved to global optimality (by specifying ``solve_master_globally=True``)
+    1. Master problems are solved to global optimality (by specifying ``solve_master_globally=True``)
-    2. a worst-case objective focus is chosen
+    2. A worst-case objective focus is chosen
        (by specifying ``objective_focus=ObjectiveType.worst_case``)

     Otherwise, the solution returned is certified to only be robust feasible.